kanishka-linux/inquisitive/README.md

     * As streamlit is meant to be a stateless application and it has somewhat different design principles, it was getting harder to manage state with it for multiple users.
 For example, it starts new session every time whenever browser page is refreshed and it reruns the entire application once any state change in the UI component is detected.
 This made it a bit difficult to manage and reason about state.
 I've read comments in the forums that people have faced issues like  sessions intended for different users are able to see content of each other.
 This can easily happen, if one is not careful with session state management with streamlit.

     * So finally, I decided I'll need a dedicated backend to manage session state of a user and on the browser side let's store  token in localstorage, which will be sent to the BE for validation.
 This made things much more consistent and easier to reason about.
-So I built a dedicated backend for managing auth flow and other state information.
+So I ended up building a dedicated backend for managing auth flow and other state information.
 It proved to be a useful decision and made things much easier later on whenever I was adding more features.

 * **Choice of Backend stack:**